justinrlee/dcos-notes/distributed-setup.md

 Use vi to create a genconf/config.yaml.
 Make sure that the bootstrap URL matches the output of ip-detect when run from the bootstrap node, and make sure the master IPs match the outputs of ip-detect run on your mater nodes.

+#### Create the genconf/config.yaml file
+Create a yaml file that contains all the configurations used to build DC/OS.
+Make sure to update the `bootstrap_url` with the IP address of your bootstrap node (whatever is returned via ip-detect) and `master_list` with the IP addresses of your master nodes (again, output of ip-detect).

+*You must have an odd number of masters.*

 > vi genconf/config.yaml

 ```yml